Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Simulation-based evaluation of imputation methods

 where $K$ is the total number of categories, $Q_{jk}$ is the population marginal probability of category $k$ in variable $j$, and $\bar{q}^{(h)}_{jk}$ is its corresponding point estimate in simulation $h$.
 We can also average the weighted absolute bias over a number of repeatedly simulated samples.

 The above procedure and metrics differ from the common practice in the machine learning literature.
-For example, many machine learning papers on missing data imputation conduct simulations on well-studied public ``benchmark'' (several are listed in the supplementary material), but these data often have vastly different structure and features from survey data and thus are less informative for the goal of this paper.
-One such dataset is the ``breast cancer data'' in the UCI Machine Learning Repository \citep{Dua2019}, which has only 569 sample units and no categorical variables.
+For example, many machine learning papers on missing data imputation conduct simulations on benchmark datasets, but these data often have vastly different structure and features from survey data and thus are less informative for the goal of this paper.
+One such dataset is the Breast Cancer dataset in the UCI Machine Learning Repository \citep{Dua2019}, which has only 569 sample units and no categorical variables.
 Also, these simulations are usually based on randomly creating missing values of a single dataset repeatedly rather than on drawing repeated samples from a population, and thus fails to account for the sampling mechanism.
 Moreover, these evaluations often use metrics focusing on accuracy of individual predictions rather than distributional features.
 Specifically, the most commonly used metrics are the root mean squared error (RMSE) and accuracy \citep{gondara2017mida, yoon2018gain,lu2020multiple}.
 Both metrics can be defined in an overall or variable-specific fashion, but the machine learning literature usually focuses on the overall version.
 The overall RMSE is defined as

 where $Y_{ij}$ is the value of continuous variable $j$ for individual $i$ in the complete data before introducing missing data, and $\hat{Y}_{ij}$ is the corresponding imputed value.
 For non-missing values (i.e. $M_{ij} = 1$), $Y_{ij} = \hat{Y}_{ij}$.
 The (overall) accuracy is defined for categorical variables, namely it is the proportion of the imputed values being equal to the corresponding original ``true'' value: